John Rothermich helps clients successfully resolve regulatory and government investigations, critical business disputes, and other complex litigation.

 - Employment Litigation: John has obtained favorable settlements for employers in discrimination suits in state and federal court involving hostile workplace, retaliation and workers’ compensation discrimination claims.

 - Other Complex Commercial Litigation: John obtained a favorable summary judgment ruling in federal court for a Texas private equity firm reducing the plaintiff’s claimed damages from millions to less than $200,000, leading to a favorable settlement for the client.

 - Pro Bono Service: Both at Garvey Schubert Barer and before that at WilmerHale in New York, John has provided hundreds of hours of free representation to indigent clients, benefiting both individuals in need and the community.
 At Garvey Schubert Barer, his pro bono representations include obtaining a favorable settlement for a prison inmate in a federal civil rights case regarding inadequate medical care, representation of the Oregon Advocacy Center in connection with complicated confidentiality issues, and legal work for the Oregon chapter of the ACLU.
 In New York, he obtained relief in the Second Circuit Court of Appeals for an immigrant client who had been deported due to the malfeasance of his attorney and helped defend a criminal fraud case for a defendant in need.

-- Executive Committee Chair, Antitrust and Trade Regulation Section, Oregon State Bar
+- Former Chair and current member, Antitrust and Trade Regulation Section, Oregon State Bar

 - Executive Committee Member, Securities Regulation Section, Oregon State Bar, 2013-2014